Skip to content

 Ouch!

 How much are you willing to pay to save your life?
 The entire price of EpiPen silliness in the U.S. really does make me wonder if big drug companies assume they are like banks and can charge whatever they want, and there will be no repercussions.
-As a stockholder in Pfizer (still) I suppose I am a hypocrite for making that comment.
+As a Pfizer stockholder (still), I suppose I am a hypocrite for making that comment.
 However, Pfizer’s big money-maker is still Viagra, and if you want to gouge men who want to have a drug which has a possible side effect of “… an erection lasting more than 4 hours…”, then so be it.

-I was disturbed to read the Ontario Ombudsman’s report “Nowhere to Turn”, where the Ombudsman called for systemic overhaul to help adults with developmental disabilities in crisis.
+I was disturbed to read the Ontario Ombudsman’s report “Nowhere to Turn”, where the Ombudsman called for a systemic overhaul to help adults with developmental disabilities in crisis.
 The quote in the report that concerns me is:

 There is still marked inconsistency in how limited funds are prioritized and distribute and families struggle with interminable waitlist delays, leaving some so desperate that they have abandoned their loved ones.